eclipse-archived/ceylon-lang.org/documentation/tour/introduction.md

     }

 The `adapts` clause makes `PolarPosition` a special kind of interface called an *adapter*.
-There's a couple of restrictions applying to the members of an adapter.
+There are a couple of restrictions applying to the members of an adapter.
 According to the language spec:

 > An adapter may not: